 Breath prayers have been a vital anti-anxiety practice for me.
-I was first introduced to them at a spiritual retreat led by Dr. Bill Gaultiere.
-My good friend and podcast partner, Amy Carroll, teaches this technique to her speaking clients under the name “square breathing.”
+I was first introduced to them at a spiritual retreat.
+My dear friend Amy Carroll — co-author of Exhale: Lose Who You’re Not, Love Who You Are, Live Your One Life Well — teaches this technique to her speaking clients under the name “square breathing.”

 I’ve adapted and added a few elements in the years I’ve been practicing this spiritual discipline.